HazyResearch/deepdive/doc/doc/basics/configuration.md

 - <a name="weight_table" href="#"></a> `inference.weight_table`: to be used in
   combination with `inference.skip_learning`, it allows to skip the weight learning step and use the weights specified in a custom table.
-The table tuples must contain the factor description and weights
+The table tuples must contain the factor description and weights.
+Note that it is important that this table is constracted with the same syntax as described above.

     This table can be the result from one execution of DeepDive (an example would